 Basic loss per share is computed by dividing loss available to common shareholders by the weighted average number of common shares outstanding.
 Diluted loss per share is computed by dividing loss available to common shareholders by the weighted average number of common shares outstanding plus additional common shares that would have been outstanding if dilutive potential common shares had been issued.
-For purposes of this calculation, convertible preferred stock, common stock dividends, warrants to acquire preferred stock convertible into common stock, and warrants and options to acquire common stock, are all considered common stock equivalents in periods in which they have a dilutive effect and are excluded from this calculation in periods in which these are anti-dilutive.
+For purposes of this calculation, convertible preferred stock, common stock dividends, warrants to acquire preferred stock convertible into common stock, and warrants and options to acquire common stock, are all considered common stock equivalents in periods in which these are anti-dilutive.
 The following table illustrates our computation of loss per share for the years ended December 31:

-Numerator: Net loss attributable to common shareholders \$ (17,584,710) \$ (15,868,083) Denominator for basic and diluted loss per share: Weighted average common shares outstanding 3,304,187 1,987,606 Loss per common share - basic and diluted \$ (5.32) \$ (7.98)
+2021 2020 Numerator: Net loss attributable to common shareholders \$ (22,685,459) \$ (17,584,710) Denominator for basic and diluted loss per share: Weighted average common shares outstanding 6,636,523 3,304,187 Loss per common share - basic and diluted \$ (3.42) \$ (5.32) F-17